 Dr. Greg McFadden & wife, Sheila

-As we enter 2016, we do so with the intent to refresh, renew, and restart.
-Not as a mere New Year’s resolution but as a God given plan for the abundant life He has promised.
-The “busy-means-fulfilled” life most of us have grown accustomed to have taken its toll.
+The “busy-means-fulfilled” life most of us have grown accustomed to has taken its toll.
 Our schedules and calendars alone cause the stress levels in our hearts to rise.
 The American culture of “busy is best” has taken the follower of Christ captive and exiled him/her to a foreign land devoid of intimacy with our Lord.

 Throughout history people of faith have understood the value of setting aside time “for bodily rest and public worship.”
 At creation, God Himself established the standard by resting on the seventh day.
 In regards to His relationship with Israel He instructed her to keep the Sabbath.
 Christians today argue vehemently for the 10 Commandments to be posted in the public square, forgetting that one instructs the keeping of a day separate from all others.
 A day designed for rest and corporate worship.